rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W9.md

-**Compiler Design — Lecture notes week 9**

-- Author: Ruben Schenk
-- Date: 29.11.2021
-- Contact: ruben.schenk@inf.ethz.ch
+---
+title: "Compiler Design - Notes Week 9"
+author: Ruben Schenk, ruben.schenk@inf.ethz.ch
+date: November 29, 2021
+geometry: margin=2cm
+output: pdf_document
+---

 ## 13.3 Multiple Inheritance

 ### 13.3.1 Overview

-A class may declare more than one sueprclass.
+A class may declare more than one superclass.
 This leads to a semantic problem: _ambiguity_

 _Example:_